Payroll

 super_paid | Super confirmed paid; wages may still be pending |

-completed | Both wages and super confirmed — pay run is finished (STP is still submitted separately from Pay & Lodge when you lodge from ATO Reporting (STP)) |
+completed | Both wages and super confirmed — pay run is finished.
+STP was lodged when wages were marked paid. |

 Superannuation in Pay & Lodge